fazcilli/NLP-Product-description-summarizer/README.md

-# cs272-project
+# Product description summarizer
-CS 272 - Product description summarization
+Summarizes long product description into short ones in order to show a short description on product listings for e-commerce websites.